kengho/vipnet-hw-tools-ruby/README.md

 ## TODO

-* implement getting more configuration files like firewall.conf
+* implement getting more configuration files like `firewall.conf`
 * support for ViPNet HW v4 and ViPNet Coordinator Windows
-* more clean and understandable code
+* make more clean and understandable code

 ## Testing

 * `git clone`
 * put `iplir.conf` to `spec/fixtures/` folder (you may get it via `nc`, USB Flash Drive or another way)
 * fill out `spec/vipnet_data.yml` file using example
-* allow to connect from testing machine to your coordinator via ssh (by `[local]` section rule or installing ViPNet Client)
+* allow ssh access to coordinator
 * `rake`

 ## License